top of page

 That knot in your stomach after snapping at your child.

-The ache inside you when you leave them with someone else so you can work.
+The ache when you walk away so you can go to work.

-The sinking thought that you should be doing more, better, or differently.
+That sinking thought that I should be doing more.

-When you grab your phone instead of playing.
+When you reach for your phone instead of joining in the play.

 When dinner is quick and easy instead of slow and nourishing.